toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [gitlab-cli](https://github.com/vishwanatharondekar/gitlab-cli) - Create GitLab merge requests.
 * [gitleaks](https://github.com/gitleaks/gitleaks) - Tool for detecting and preventing hardcoded secrets like passwords, api keys, and tokens in git repos.
 * [gitnr](https://github.com/reemus-dev/gitnr) - Create `.gitignore` files using one or more templates from TopTal, GitHub or your own collection.
+* [gitsnip](https://github.com/dagimg-dot/gitsnip) - A CLI tool to download specific folders from a git repository.
 * [gitsummary](https://github.com/glenreesor/gitsummary) - A better git status that lists stashes, file statuses, branch list, all nicely formatted with color.
 * [GitUI](https://github.com/extrawurst/gitui) - The comfort of a git GUI but right in your terminal, with keyboard only control, scalable UI, and features all the necessary operations of git.
 * [grv](https://github.com/rgburke/grv) - Git Repository Viewer - A terminal based interface for viewing Git repositories.
 It allows refs, commits, and diffs to be viewed, searched and filtered.